anthonytoumaibrahim/vibe/README.md

 ### User Stories

 - As a user, I want to create and customize my own 2D avatar on Vibe to reflect my personality and preferences.
-By personalizing my avatar's appearance and style, I can express myself creatively and stand out within the community.
+By personalizing my avatar's appearance and style, I can express myself creatively.
 - As a user, I want to unwind and relax on Vibe, escaping from the stresses of daily life.
-Whether it's through casual chats with friends, participating in fun activities, joining communities, or exploring virtual spaces.
+Whether it's through casual chats with friends, participating in fun activities, or joining chat rooms.

+### Premium User Stories

-- As a user, I want to join various communities on Vibe so that I can connect with like-minded individuals who share my interests, whether it's gaming, art, music, or cooking.
+- As a Premium user, I want to have access to exclusive and advanced 2D avatar items so that I can stand out within the community.
+- As a Premium user, I want to be first-in-line in customer support.

 ### Admin Stories

-- As an admin, I want to oversee, moderate and manage the various communities and chatrooms on Vibe, to ensure that they remain active, engaging, and free from inappropriate content or behavior.
+- As an admin, I want to oversee, moderate and manage the chatrooms on Vibe, to ensure that they remain active, engaging, and free from inappropriate content or behavior.
 - As an admin, I want to manage users on Vibe, and ban them if they break the rules.

 <br><br>